 First off, let’s establish that I’m no expert in this area.
 But I’ve done some research and I think I have a few tips for us all.
 Second, let me go ahead and state up front that not all of these looks will work for every person.
 I know, from having lived in four different states, that winters vary greatly depending on where you live.
 So please keep that in mind as you peruse these style choices and tips.
-Some will work for gals in warmer climates even if they don’t hold up in, say, Minnesota.

 Finally, this post is compiled completely of looks that I pulled together from what I have in my closet.
 The photos aren’t great; they’re taken in front of a mirror in my office.
 But hopefully they provide a little closet inspiration for you.